-1) The first thing you may want to check is how many events are reported on the doorbell on a daily base; If the total number of daily activities on the doorbell exceeded 100, it might be safe to call it "too sensitive";
+The first thing you may want to check is how many events are reported on the doorbell on a daily basis; If the total number of daily activities on the doorbell exceeded 100, it might be safe to call it "too sensitive"

-2) You may want to check your doorbell's motion setting and adjust accordingly
+In this case, you may want to check your doorbell's motion setting and adjust accordingly.

-We recommend to set the Motion Settings Detection Sensitivity to 2 or 3, and also choose "Human Only" or "Smart Alert" to filter out unnecessary triggers, such as cars or leaves, and activities recorded by the camera and save power to give the battery a better performance.
+We recommend setting the Motion Settings Detection Sensitivity to 2 or 3, and also choose "Human Only" or "Smart Alert" to filter out unnecessary triggers -- such as cars or leaves, and activities recorded by the camera --to save power and give the battery a better performance.

 In contrast, when it is on the lowest setting, e.g. 1 or 2 here, the movements need to be relatively significant and go for a certain distance to be picked up by sensor and camera, such as people walking or a car driving by.

 After trying these methods, if your doorbell's battery life is still relatively considered as short for a charging circle, feel free to shoot us an email at firstname.lastname@example.org.